MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-floorplans.md

 **A:** No. If you followed the formatting recommendations for labels and office locations in [Step 2](#step-2-review-your-floor-plans) and [Step 3](#step-3-update-office-locations-on-user-profiles), and completed items 1-8 in [Step 7](#step-7-upload-floor-plans), you shouldn't need to specify locations patterns.

 But, if your users still aren't mapped or you're not satisfied with the mapping, complete the optional [Step 8](#step-8-optional-specify-location-patterns).
-In Step 8, you need to define each *unique* location pattern found in your Azure AD for the building code associated with the floor plan you're uploading.
-For example, you're a uploading floor plan for building A, which has 1,000 offices.
+In Step 8, you need to define each *unique* location pattern found in your Azure AD for that building code.
+For example, you're uploading a floor plan for building A, which has 1,000 offices.
 Five different location patterns are used for the offices in Building A. When specifying location patterns, you'll need to define the five patterns that appear in your Azure AD for the building.

 **Q:** Can I create floor plan answers for conference rooms, meeting rooms, or spaces that don't have a person assigned to them?